stratza/spindlex/README.md

 ## Security

-SSH Library is designed with security as a primary concern:
+Spindle is designed with security as a primary concern:

 - **Secure Defaults**: Modern algorithms enabled by default
 - **Host Key Verification**: Strict host key checking available